Lucasc-99/NoTorch/README.md

     - matrix multiplication (used for efficient forward passes)
     - summation and concatenation across a single dimension

-- A neural network library allowing users to build fully customizable multi-layer perceptrons
+- A neural network library allowing users to build fully customizable neural networks, from basic multi-layer perceptrons to modern Transformers

 - Extremely fast performance, speeds similar to PyTorch.
 Orders of magnitude faster than micrograd (see speed_test.py)

 IN PROGRESS:

-- Attention layers for Transformers
 - GPU support via CuPy